-(This document is - Aug 2006 draft)
+(This document is - Revised version of the Aug 2006 draft)

 Center of Excellence in Wireless Technology (CEWiT)

 About CEWiT

 The Centre of Excellence in Wireless Technology (CEWiT), India, has been set up under a public-private initiative with the mission of making India a leader in the research, development and deployment of wireless technology.
 It is an autonomous institution temporarily headquartered at IIT Madras.